brendanoshea84/construction/README.md

 ### Add on libararies Used ###
 1. bcrypt: To incrypt passwords for security on site
 1. Calendar, datetime and itertools for use of calendars in the site.
+1. Flash: To show errors with login and signup passwords are incorrect.
 1. Flask: For handling python control of url, pass mongodb data onto site and use of variables.
 1. pep8: To insure python code is in a correct format.